The Ralph Wiggum Loop: One Prompt, Fresh Context, Repeat

 Why fresh context beats a long conversation

-Your instinct says a long-running session should be smarter — it remembers what it tried.
-In practice, long agent sessions degrade: the context fills with stale diffs, dead ends, and its own earlier mistakes, and quality slides.
+A long-running session sounds smarter because it remembers what it tried.
+In practice, long agent sessions degrade: the context fills with stale diffs, dead ends, and the model's own earlier mistakes, and quality slides with it.

 Ralph inverts this.
 Every iteration starts clean.
-The agent knows nothing except:
+The agent knows exactly three things:

 2. The repo state (whatever previous iterations committed)